Diegolusberg/android-guidelines/project_and_code_guidelines.md

 ## 1.4 Dependencies

-Avoid Maven dynamic dependency resolution, such as 2.1.+ as this may result in different in unstable builds or subtle, untracked differences in behavior between builds.
-The use of static versions such as 2.1.1 helps create a more stable, predictable and repeatable development environment.
+Try to avoid Maven dynamic dependency resolution, such as `io.reactivex:rxjava:1.0.+` as this may result in different in unstable builds or subtle, untracked differences in behavior between builds.
+But __never__ use dependency like `io.reactivex:rxjava:+` or `io.reactivex:rxjava:2.+`, they are too much instable.
+Dependencies like `io.reactivex:rxjava:1.0.+` as a little less problematic, but is not recommended.

+The use of static versions such as `2.1.1` helps create a more stable, predictable and repeatable development environment.
+The process to update these versions may be boring, going one on one to your dependencies to find the latest version.
+But this process makes your app much more stable as said before.

 # 2 Code guidelines